TheCollinCashio/Rib-Server/README.md

 # Rib-Server
 Rib-Server is the simplest way to create and horizontally scale a realtime backend.
 This should be coupled with [rib-client](https://www.npmjs.com/package/rib-client) to create a simple real-time application.
-Rib-Server allows you to call client-side functions directly from the client.
+Rib-Server allows you to call client-side functions directly from the server.

 For the official github, please click [here](https://github.com/TheCollinCashio/Rib).